 Cape May Military Reservation, part of the Harbor Defense of the Delaware, was a World War II sub post of Fort Miles, Delaware.

 Cape May Military Reservation, part of the Harbor Defense of the Delaware, was a World War II sub-post of Fort Miles, Delaware.
-Positioned at the mount of the Delaware River, the site supported Fort Miles by providing rapid-fire protection from fast-moving submarines and torpedo boats.
+Positioned at the mount of the Delaware River, the site supported Fort Miles by providing rapid-fire protection from fast-moving surface ships and torpedo boats.
 It also provided searchlight and anti-aircraft capabilities.
 1

 Cape May Military Reservation was originally the site of a World War I emergency battery between 1917 and 1919 which consisted of a single 6″ gun, a magazine, CRF station, and storehouse on Beach Avenue.
 2 In the years prior to the entry of the United States into World War II, America’s shore defenses were considered inadequate which resulted in the development of the Modernization of the Coastal Defense program in 1940.
 3 Standardized and mass-produced fortifications were constructed on both the Atlantic and Pacific coasts.
 4